HeidelTime/heideltime/doc/readme.txt

     * Eventi 2014 Reader: This Collection Reader reads the Eventi 2014 input data of the training and the evaluation sets and annotates the tokenization information.

+    * AllLanguagesTokenizer: This Analysis Engine produces Token and Sentence annotations.
+It is a simple yet generic tool and should be used for languages which are not supported by any other preprocessing tool, i.e., or most of the languages for which HeidelTime resources have been automatically created.

     * TreeTaggerWrapper: This Analysis Engine produces Token, Sentence and Part-of-Speech annotations required by HeidelTime by using the multilingual TreeTagger tool.